StephanMusgrave/unipop/README.md

 Queue management
 ---
 <!-- hi guys what I mean by this is the end negotion buttons, next buyer etc. -->
-Through the chatroom, the seller has control over his/her queue.
+Through the chatroom, the seller has control over his/her waitlist queue.

 The seller can choose to end the negotiation with the current buyer and move on to the next buyer.

-However, in the name of fairness, the seller cannot arbitrarily choose who he/she chats to.
-He/she can only identify and chat to the first person in the queue, and not anyone behind.
+However, the seller can't see the names of everyone on the waitlist.
+He/she can only see the name of the most immediate buyer.
+This is in the name of fairness; it prevents the seller from rejecting all buyers when they see a friend on the waitlist.

 This is important because it guards unipop against becoming an unwieldy and ultimately inefficient auctioning site.